GenericMappingTools/pygmt/doc/team.md

 All are welcome to become involved with the PyGMT project!
 For more information about how to get involved, see the {doc}`contributing`.

-PyGMT Distinguished Contributors are recognized for their substantial contributions to PyGMT, which may include code, documentation, pull request review, triaging, forum responses, community building and engagement, outreach, and inclusion and diversity.
-New Distinguished Contributors are selected twice per year by those listed below.
-Distinguished Contributors include current or inactive contributors and inactive maintainers, so is not meant as a means of conveying responsibilities.
-Distinguished Contributors who are also active maintainers of the PyGMT project have responsibilities detailed in the {doc}`maintenance`.
+Distinguished Contributors are recognized for their substantial contributions to PyGMT, which may include code, documentation, pull request review, triaging, forum responses, community building and engagement, outreach, and inclusion and diversity.
+Maintainers are recognized for their responsibilities in maintaining the project, as detailed in {doc}`maintenance`.

+New Distinguished Contributors and Active Maintainers are selected and voted by current Active Maintainers before each release.
+Maintainers that are inactive for more than one year will be moved to Distinguished Contributors.

 ## Founders